learning-monk/LearningMonk-Blogdown/content/posts/2020-09-23-analyzing-suicide-rates-with-d3-js.md

 ```

-I don't want to provide detailed explanation of what each line of code is doing, as comments are provided at the right places.
-Also, I don't want to convert this to a tutorial *(separate D3.js tutorial series is coming soon)*.
+I am not planning to provide detailed explanation of each line of code in this article, as comments are provided at the right places to follow along.
+I am planning to start a separate tutorial series which covers D3.js specific topics.
+There, we can discuss how to create chart elements in detail.

-I would encourage you to experiment with the code provided and come-up with your own versions of the visualization, which is, in my opinion is a nice way of learning.
+I would encourage you to experiment with the code provided and come-up with your own versions of the visualization, which is, in my opinion a nice way of learning.

 I will only take you through a few important points which will help you understand the code much easily.